AbdullahMJ99/Project-4/predictive_models_report.md

 ![Plot of Random Forest Actual vs. Predicted Sale Price](/images/rf_scatter.png)

+*Figure 10 - Scatter Plot of Random Forest Actual vs Predicted Sale Price*: The diagram shows that actual and predicted prices are positively correlated or better still have a direct relationship.
+This implies that any discrepancies between the prices under measure might imply market inefficiencies or could indicate potential errors in our model.

 Moreover, the random forest model sheds light on the significance of various features, thereby amplifying our understanding of how these features influence the sale price.

 Plot of Random Forest Feature Importance:

 ![Plot of Random Forest Feature Importance](/images/rf_features.png)

+*Figure 11 - Random Forest Feature Importance*: This plot provides a visual representation of the significance of different features in the final random forest model.
+This analysis reveals the importance of each feature in influencing the model's predictions, highlighting a distinctive advantage not present in the neural network model.

 ## Discussion